amorg025/Socket-Programming/README.md

 2. Open a web browser and enter the following URL: http://localhost:80/

-Replace `localhost` with the IP address or hostname of the machine running the server if needed.
+Note: Replace `localhost` with the IP address or hostname of the machine running the server if needed.

 3. The server will respond with the requested files or a "404 Not Found" error if the file is not found.